harshit-aggarwal/Explainable-Machine-Learning/README.md

 ### Ethical Considerations

 **Criterion:** Different criterion chosen for building the same models may cause varied results and sensitive data should not be altered.
-Different geographic locations, different demographics etc can cause unexpected results and this model should not be applied beyond the scope of the training data.

 **Bias:** Bias in Models leads to serious real life implications.
-Although the model has passed the Adverse-Impact-Ratio threshold of 0.8, there still exists biases and the model should be continually monitored for biases moving forward.
-These biases tend to impact minority groups and test data should be routinely monitored.

 **Data security issues:** The data used should be kept secure and extremely confidential since any illegitimate use could cause information leakage issues.

-**Software issues:** This model has been trained on the version of software listed above, attempts to recreate this with different versions might lead to unexpected changes or results.

 **Caveats and Recommendations:** The training data is unbalanced, therefore unbalanced results might be obtained for different groups during evaluation.